arashzamani/word-based-text-generator/README.md

-this project is not finished"# word-based-text-generator"
+# word-based-text-generator"

+A word-based-text-generator using keras (unfinished)